azadaliyev44/to-do-list/README.md

 **Product Name**: To-Do List App

 **Product Description**: A To-Do list app is a software application that allows users to organize and manage their tasks.
-Users can create, edit, and delete tasks, set due dates, prioritize tasks, and track their progress.
+Users can create, edit, and delete tasks, set due dates, prioritize tasks,categorize tasks, add subtasks, filter, see completed tasks, send tasks by email and track their progress.

 **Target Audience**: Students, professionals, anyone who needs to keep track of tasks